-Eric Zassenhaus is a Sr. Web Editor for KPCC.
-Before that, he worked as Interim Managing Editor, Digital and as a Sr. Web Producer for the station.
-Prior to joining KPCC, Eric worked at KTVU in Oakland and assisted mid-career reporters in learning new skills at UC Berkeley's Knight Digital Media Center.
+Eric Zassenhaus is a Sr Editor, Digital for KPCC.
+Prior to joining KPCC, Eric worked at KTVU in Oakland, KQED in San Francisco, and assisted mid-career reporters in learning new skills at UC Berkeley's Knight Digital Media Center.

-Zassenhaus graduated from U.C.
-Berkeley's Graduate School for Journalism, where he concentrated in Web and multimedia journalism.
+Eric graduated from U.C.
+Berkeley's Graduate School for Journalism, where he concentrated in digital and multimedia journalism.

 Stories by Eric Zassenhaus